algolia/algolia-index-transform/README.md

 ### Set Up

 Once installed, you will need to initalize the Algolia Index Transform as bellow.
-Each property is required.
+Each property is required.a

 ```js
 const AlgoliaIndexTransform = require('algolia-index-transform');